 Ticket updates send a broadcast message (viewable in the CloudRadial web app or desktop app) to the user whose ticket was just updated with a new or updated ticket note.
-These ticket updates require Zapier or a similar service that provides webhook connections to Autotask.
+Depending on the timing of the Zapier webhook and system activity it can take up to 30 minutes for updates to appear to users.

 In this guide, we'll be using Zapier to establish this connection.
 We'll be following 2 main steps: